grafana/grafana/docs/sources/administration/configuration.md

 ### rendering_args

 Additional arguments to pass to the headless browser instance.
-Default is --no-sandbox.
+Defaults are `--no-sandbox,--disable-gpu`.
 The list of Chromium flags can be found at (https://peter.sh/experiments/chromium-command-line-switches/).
 Separate multiple arguments with commas.

 ### rendering_chrome_bin